smsutherland/nbody-setup/README.md

 ```
 -h, --help        Display a help message and immediately exit
 -y, --no-confirm  Skip asking for confirmation before making a simulation
---gadget PATH     Path to a Gadget-III executable
+--sim {gadget}    Path to a Gadget-III executable
 --ics {2lpt}      What initial condition code to use
 ```

 Currently `--ics` only has one option: 2lpt.
 More options are planned, and pull requests adding more are welcome.
-Additionally, I intend to add a similar option to change simulation code, rather than requiring use of Gadget.
 Each initial conditions code may specify its own options.

 If `--ics` is 2lpt, the following options are added:
 ```